qwe04687/YOLO-to-TFRECORD-annotation-format-conversion-With-Tensorflow-2.X-/README.md

-# Automatic-labeling-of-images-via-YOLO-model-GUIDE

- auto-labeling your images through YOLO model in Windows (For MS COCO dataset)
+# YOLO to TFRECORD annotation format conversion (With Tensorflow 2.X)

+For MS COCO dataset

 ### Step1

-Download this repo